 If you’ve been thinking about taking a trip to Disneyland Paris, consider Christmas a magical time to go!
 Even better, go this Christmas.
 The closures of quarantine days have finally released their grip and all of the best attractions are open again.
 It is also Disneyland Paris’ 30th Anniversary this year, making the party that much more enchanting and exciting!
 Disneyland Paris at Christmas may just have to be your next remarkable adventure – wrapping up for a winter in Paris with the famous magical mouse!
+And the latest news is Disney Enchanted Christmas will be back from 11 November 2023 to 7 January 2024!

 AD/Affiliate link.
 This article may contain affiliate links.
 Please read more in our disclosure policy here.
 As an Amazon Associate I earn from qualifying purchases.